cedricduriau/packagerbuddy/README.md

 ```

 ### List software available to install
 The `avail` command prints all software names that PackagerBuddy holds a config for.
-If the configs are set up correctly, all of the listed software names are suitable to install.
 ```
 packagerbuddy avail
 ```